gertkjerslev/SKR-Mini-E3-v1.2-Ender-3-Config-Files-Marlin-2/README.md

 #define NUM_SERVOS 1

-## The changes made to the Configuration.h file:
+## The changes made to the Configuration_adv.h file:

 #define BLTOUCH_DELAY 500